-As Amazon maintains its chokehold on ecommerce sales, the United States Product Safety Commission (CPSC) is attempting to reclassify Amazon as a distributor of goods.
+As Amazon maintains its chokehold on ecommerce sales, the United States Consumer Product Safety Commission (CPSC) is attempting to reclassify Amazon as a distributor of goods.
 If successful, this would expose Amazon to liability for third-party products sold on the Amazon Marketplace.
-Despite the uncertainty that arises from purchasing products from Amazon, Amazon is not currently liable for third party sellers selling dangerous products to consumers.
+Despite the uncertainty that arises from purchasing products from Amazon, Amazon is not currently liable for third-party sellers that sell dangerous products to consumers, which is compounded by the pseudo-anonymous nature by which third-party sellers may sell products on the Amazon Marketplace.
 Currently, Ohio and other states have determined that Amazon cannot be held liable for injuries to consumers from products that were purchased on the Amazon Marketplace.

-Despite that, consumers have heard of or experienced the horror stories that comes with purchasing products on Amazon—from altered makeup products causing severe harm to consumers to explosive household tools.
-With this in mind, the CPSC is seeking to change the status quo and provide a deeper-pocket for injured consumers seeking recovery.
+Despite that, consumers have heard of or experienced the horror stories that come with purchasing products on Amazon—from altered makeup products causing severe harm to consumers to explosive household tools.
+With this in mind, the CPSC is seeking to change the status quo and provide a deeper pocket for injured consumers seeking recovery.

 The U.S. Product Safety Commission Definitions for Amazon